growthspark/gs-starter-theme/readme.md

 Simple text widget with an added option for a "Read More" link or button.
 Eliminates the need for hard-coding buttons & URLs in widgets.

+As of 1.3 also supports the option to add an image to the widget.

 ### GS Recent Posts

 Enhanced Recent Posts widget which supports: